One Day Itinerary: Doha, Qatar

 Important Things to Know

 Visa on arrival is available for countries in the E.U., the United States, Canada, Australia, New Zealand, Brunei, Singapore, Malaysia, Hong Kong, and South Korea.
-All other countries are required to get a visa prior to arrival.
+All other countries are required to get a visa before arrival.
 See more on visa information here.

 When to Visit